Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 -   A spilling of blood, which inflicts 1-[[harm]] upon you or a willing participant.

-Give your new rote a name, and decide specifically what the requirements are (which words, gestures, objects, symbols, and procedures are required).
+Give your new rote a name, and decide specifically what the requirements are (which words, [[Gestures]], objects, symbols, and procedures are required).
 Unlike regular **[[Use Magic]]**, a rote's cost and the consequences for failing it are known to you in advance.
 After you cast it for the first time, treat each rote as a custom move---a specialised version of [[Use Magic]], which is built with [[the Keeper]].
 Write down what it does on a 10+, a 7-9, and a miss.
 Also, a rote is a bit more powerful than a basic **[[Use Magic]]** spell: its glitches are less onerous and its effect may be a little bigger.

-Casting a rote requires you to have the needed items at hand and the ability to physically use them.
-You roll [[+Weird]] to cast it, as you would when **using magic** normally.
+Casting a rote requires you to have the needed items at [[hand]] and the ability to physically use them.
+You roll +[[Weird]] to cast it, as you would when **using [[magic]]** normally.

 You start out knowing up to one rote, which you can choose when creating your character or during play.
 You can learn more by taking [[improvements]]---when you do, you can choose the new rote right away or in play.

 ## Temptation

 You have a dangerous drive that you pursue, sometimes to the exclusion of your own safety.
-Decide if your Temptation drove you to learn magic, or if learning magic drove you to it.
+Decide if your Temptation drove you to learn [[magic]], or if learning [[magic]] drove you to it.

 Whenever you give in to your Temptation and act accordingly, you mark experience.
 You need to **[[Act Under Pressure]]** to resist giving in to your temptation, if a perfect opportunity presents itself; if you fail this roll, you don't mark experience like you would have if you'd willingly acted out your desires.